Site icon Pro Hustle

 Why The US Can’t Return To The Gold Standard

 The dollar is legally defined as a weight of gold (Gold price per 1 troy ounce).
-The American Congress has, several times in its history, altered this valuation – Franklin D. Roosevelt devalued the dollar by increasing price of gold ($ value of 1 troy ounce of Gold) from $20 up to $35.
+The US Congress has, several times in its history, altered this valuation – Franklin D. Roosevelt devalued the dollar by increasing price of gold ($ value of 1 troy ounce of Gold) from $20 up to $35.
 Richard Nixon again devalued the dollar by increasing price of gold from $35 to $42.
-This devaluation trend is now at ~$2,000 per ounce.
+This devaluation trend as of this writing is at ~$2,000 per ounce.

 US Can't Return to the Gold Standard